Life and Living in Australia

 Differences among urban areas

-There are some cities and regions that are more expensive than others.
+Some cities and regions are more expensive than others.
 For instance, the cost of living in Melbourne is typically more than the cost of living in other Victorian regions.